drizopoulos/website/content/home/people.md

 [[GitHub](https://github.com/gpapageorgiou)]
 [[twitter](https://twitter.com/gr_papageorgiou)]

+- **Teun Petersen**: Teun is a PhD student working in developing new methods for personalized screening with applications in cardiology.

 - **Hongchao Qi**: Hongchao is a PhD student working on extensions of power priors methodology in lonigitudinal clinical trials.

-- **Anirudh Tomer**: Anirudh is a PhD student working in developing new methods for personalized screening and active surveilance.
-He works closely with the [PRIAS project](https://www.prias-project.org/).